zendesk-skavhale/marcie_TicketTag_Assignment/README.md

 # Zendesk assignment (marcie-ticket-service)
-This is a microservice application providing functionalities to list tickets, add tag in ticket, Remove tag from ticket.
+This is a application providing functionalities to list tickets, add tag in ticket, Remove tag from ticket.

 ## Features
 - List Tickets: Fetches all the available tickets from Zendesk.
-- dd Tag to Ticket: Allows adding a tag to a specific ticket.
+- Add Tag to Ticket: Allows adding a tag to a specific ticket.
--Delete/Remove tag from specific ticket: Allows deleting a tag from specific ticket.
+- Delete/Remove tag from specific ticket: Allows deleting a tag from specific ticket.

 ## Prerequisite
-The microservice uses the Zendesk API for its functionalities.
-In order to run this microservice, you need to have access to the Zendesk API.
+The application uses the Zendesk API for its functionalities.
+In order to run this application, you need to have access to the Zendesk API.
+- you should have mvn installed
+- you should have java 17 version installed